hadley/adv-r/Package-basics.md

 Once you have your name, create a directory of that same name, and inside that create an `R` subdirectory copy your existing code into that directory.
 It's up to you how you arrange your functions into files, but I suggest grouping related functions into a single file.
 My rule of thumb is that if I can't remember which file a function lives in, I probably need to split them up into more files - having one function per file is perfectly reasonable, particularly if the functions are large or have a lot of documentation.

-The next step is to create a description file that gives the run down of basic information about your package.
-I normally copy one from another package and modify it to suit.
+The next step is to create a `DESCRIPTION` file defines package metadata, as described in the following section.

 ## `DESCRIPTION`